excalamus/plover-emacs/README.md

 are what make up the dictionary.
 They are blocks of source code.

 The source blocks work as follows.
-First, the "js" bit tells Org to use Javascript functionality for the section.
+First, the "js" part tells Org to use Javascript functionality for the section.
 "Tangle" is a technical term from literate programming.
 It means to take the programming source code which is embedded in a document and extract it into an executable form.
 A related term is "weave" which means to generate a human readable text.

-When you call `M-x org-babel-tangle` in Emacs ("babel" being the name of a module within Org that handles programming language related things), a new file named "plover-emacs.json" is created and all blocks with the ":tangle plover-emacs.json" directive are appended to it.
-The ":exports code" directive indicates to the system to only export the code within the block; don't execute it and don't display the result of running it.
+When `M-x org-babel-tangle` is called in Emacs ("babel" being the name of a module within Org that handles programming language related things), a new file named "plover-emacs.json" is created and all blocks with the ":tangle plover-emacs.json" directive are appended to it.
+This is what is meant by "tangle".
+The ":exports code" directive indicates to the system to only export the code within the block;
+don't execute it and don't display the result of running it.
 Use `C-c C-e h o` to export to HTML.
+The export "weaves" the document into a publishable format.

 The diagram below shows how everything relates: